Trekking in the old days

 It is a pleasant ride but a bit long.
 I remember that we had to disembark about halfway at a police post.
 There had been a robbery of tourists during this boat ride a couple of months earlier, so authorities had beefed up security.
 After this long boat ride, we disembarked opposite Ban Ruammitr, the Karen village.

 Elephants were waiting for us to take us to a Red Lahu village, high up in the mountains.
 It was quite a long way, and we arrived in the village around dusk.
 We felt sorry for the elephants because the trail was steep and sometimes muddy and slippery.
 After dropping us off, they had to return in the dark as well.

 The elephant ride was an optional activity, but usually, every group member joined: how times have changed.

-After having spent the night in the Lahu village of we descended towards the Shan village Pong Nam Ron.
-By now about 10 Lahu tribesmen who were hired as porters until the end of the trek, accompanied us.
+After spending the night in the Lahu village, we descended towards the Shan (Tai Yai) village Pong Nam Ron.
+By now, about ten Lahu tribesmen, we hired as porters until the end of the trek, accompanied us.
 I remember names of these porters such as Jabo, Ja-eu, and Ja-thi, typical Lahu names.
 Some of them were opium addicts and looked very unhealthy.

-The third day we descended to a very picturesque Akha village where we arrived in the early afternoon.
-After lunch there was time to explore the village.
-In the evening our guide took us to an Akha house to meet the family.
-The next morning it was a hike of less than two hours to a Thai village near Chiang Rai where cars where waiting to bring us back to Chiang Mai.
+On the third day, we descended to a very picturesque Akha village, where we arrived early afternoon.
+After lunch, there was time to explore the village.
+In the evening, our guide took us to an Akha house to meet the family.
+The following day it was a hike of fewer than two hours to a Thai village near Chiang Rai, where cars were waiting to bring us back to Chiang Mai.
 We always stopped at Charin Garden Resort, which was a real treat for everyone after spending days in the jungle.
 Their pastries are out of this world!
 Charin is still a regular stop if I travel to or from Chiang Rai.